sbouschery/aisler-wiki/Pro Users/proper_project_protocol.md

 ### What Should A Fellow Community Member Know About Your Project?

-If you find an answer to all of these questions you are on a good path to a top project!
+If you find an answer to all of these questions, you are on a good path to a proper project!

 - What does your project do?
 - What experience level is needed?